-A stately courthouse draped in bright Christmas lights, a festive train headed toward the Grand Canyon (also known as the North Pole), a “Chocolate Walk” through a vintage Old Town.
-Although not actually locations for Hallmark Christmas movies, the Arizona towns where these holiday scenes play out certainly could be.
+A stately courthouse draped in bright Christmas lights, a festive train headed toward the Grand Canyon (also known as the North Pole), a brightly-lit “London Bridge” in the desert.
+Although not yet locations for Hallmark Christmas movies, the Arizona towns where these holiday scenes play out certainly could be.

 All that’s needed is some softly falling snow, a little jingle bell music, and a sweet story about unlikely couples coming together at Christmastime.

-In fact, the desert state of Arizona and wintry Christmas movies might seem to be an unlikely match at first glance, but just like the movies that are so popular around the holidays, there’s plenty of Christmas magic to go around in these 5 small and mid-sized towns of the Grand Canyon State.
+The desert state of Arizona and wintry Christmas movies might seem to be an unlikely match at first glance, but just like the movies that are so popular around the holidays, there’s plenty of Christmas magic to go around in these 7 small and mid-sized towns of the Grand Canyon State.

 1. Prescott

-As Arizona’s official “Christmas City,” Prescott offers countless scenes that could double as locations for a holiday movie — from the picturesque Courthouse Plaza in the middle of town to the hugely popular musical showcase that takes place on the streets of downtown.
+As Arizona’s official “Christmas City,” Prescott offers countless scenes that could double as locations for a holiday movie — from the picturesque Courthouse Plaza in the middle of town to the hugely popular musical showcase that takes place in the downtown streets.

-With a population of about 45,000, Prescott is more mid-sized city than small town, but during the holidays, the city located in north-central Arizona fully embraces the small-town atmosphere.
+With a population of about 45,000, Prescott is more of a mid-sized city than a small town, but during the holidays, the north-central Arizona city fully embraces its small-town atmosphere.
 The anchor of it all is the Courthouse Lighting that has taken place for decades on the grounds of the Yavapai County Courthouse.
-Now in its 67th year, the lighting occurs on the first Saturday of December.
+Now in its 68th year, the lighting occurs on the first Saturday of December.

 The Prescott Chamber of Commerce, one of the organizers of the lighting ceremony, calls the event “the must-see event of the year.”
 As the sky darkens on the evening of the lighting, thousands gather on the courthouse plaza to attend a Christmas program and watch for the showstopper — the illumination of thousands of multi-colored lights strung on the courthouse walls and in the trees on the plaza.